 My travel style is on the frugal side.
 We cook most of our meals in our traveling kitchen (which saves money and is often better food).

 GIANT (the movie) art installation west of Marfa.

-We didn’t do it on this trip, but I also recommend traveling farther south to the Rio Grande.
+On this trip, we did not, but I also recommend going farther south to the Rio Grande.